Veil-of-Aether/game-core/README.md

 # game-core

-The main code for the game
+This repository contains the code for the Veil of Aether game.
+We're always looking for more devs who know Godot, so feel free to contribute code.